ossmate/10x-quiz-stack/README.md

 - Does not include progress tracking.
 - Limited support for various question types.
 - No ranking system implemented in the MVP.

+## Deployment

+This project is configured for deployment on Vercel.
+See [VERCEL_DEPLOYMENT.md](./VERCEL_DEPLOYMENT.md) for detailed deployment instructions.

+### Quick Deploy to Vercel

+1. Fork this repository
+2. Connect your GitHub repository to Vercel
+3. Configure environment variables in Vercel dashboard
+4. Deploy automatically via GitHub Actions or manually via Vercel CLI

 ## Project Status